Single-molecule orientation localization microscopy II: a performance comparison: Discussion and Conclusion

 Our work provides the first comprehensive comparison of various popular and state-of-the-art SMOLM methods for measuring molecular orientation and position simultaneously.
 The results show that imaging techniques should be carefully chosen based on the scientific target and the parameters of interest; that is, methods that perform well for measuring a subset of orientation and position parameters do not generally work well for all parameters.
-The analysis also shows that early approaches to partition the BFP into multiple linear phase ramps (e.g., the bisected \cite{backer2014bisected} and Tri-spot \cite{Zhang2015} PSFs) perform suboptimally compared to simple defocusing and polarization modulation (e.g., vortex waveplates \cite{zhang2020quantum} and stressed-engineered optics \cite{curcio2019birefringent}).
+Our analysis also shows that early approaches to partition the BFP into multiple linear phase ramps (e.g., the bisected \cite{backer2014bisected} and Tri-spot \cite{Zhang2015} PSFs) perform suboptimally compared to simple defocusing and polarization modulation (e.g., vortex waveplates \cite{zhang2020quantum} and stressed-engineered optics \cite{curcio2019birefringent}).
+However, these simpler schemes may be less robust to artifacts stemming from motion blur, i.e., translational diffusion; subtle changes in the raPol, $xy$Pol, and CHIDO PSFs due to dipole rotation may be difficult to distinguish from translational motion.
+The magnitude of estimation error depends on both the PSF \cite{Lu2020} and estimation algorithm in use.
+Finally, while all of these methods rely on precise phase and/or polarizing optics for their implementation, they all have exhibited good robustness to the broad emission spectra typical of fluorescent molecules in various experiments \cite{Ding2020,backlund2016removing,Lu2020,curcio2019birefringent}.

 These observations suggest that developing new polarization detection schemes and polarizing optics could be very beneficial for advancing SMOLM performance.
+Potential directions include using multiple beamsplitters to construct more detection channels \cite{lippert2017angular}, using different phase masks and PSFs over a sequence of camera exposures, adding interferometric detection \cite{zhang2020quantum}, and combining any of the aforementioned detection strategies with varying illumination polarization states \cite{Forkey2003,Beausang2013,Ha1998,Backer2019,location-orientation_1,Sosa2001,Ha1996,backer2016enhanced}.